Delta loses $534 million in 1Q; much bigger losses looming | WTOP

 About the only bright spot for Delta was the fuel bill, which fell 19%, a savings of $383 million.
 But like people who are stuck in their homes during the pandemic, Delta isn’t taking full advantage of plunging energy prices because it is canceling so many flights.

-Shares of Delta Air Lines Inc., which have dropped 60% since the start of the year, are up 3% before the opening bell on efforts by the carrier to cool its cash burn.
+Shares of Delta Air Lines Inc. have dropped 60% this year.
+Shares are up 2% in early trading, to $23.54, on the carrier’s efforts to slow its cash burn.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.